tgc-software-dev-part-time/responsive-web-design/lesson.md

 ## Part 3 - Use of `@media` query

-Refer to the [index.html](./src/lesson/part3/index.html) and [styles.css](./src/lesson/part3/styles.css) files for this part.
-The styling has been heavily modified to achieve optimal result for demonstration purpose.
+Refer to the part3's [index.html](./src/lesson/part3/index.html) and [styles.css](./src/lesson/part3/styles.css) files for this part.
+The styling has been modified to achieve optimal result for demonstration purpose.
+We removed the padding/margin of the elements to rely on CSS Flex properties.

 Changes:
 - Removed padding/margins of elements